emilnewel/BossesIO/README.md

 This is my solution of "Small Assignment 3" in the T-427-WEPO - Web-Programming II course at Reykjavík University using ```React, Redux```

-The server was provided by the teacher, Arnar
+The server was provided by the teacher, Arnar Leifsson

 ## Dependencies
 The dependencies for this assignment can be found in the ```package.json``` files.